johnmaeda/designintechreport-2018/src/index.md

 ---

-class: slide--document in-progress
+class: document-slide in-progress

 # Where do people work?
 On premise, remotely, or both?

 ---

-class: slide--document in-progress
+class: document-slide in-progress

 # Automattic Design is working with students in Paintsville, KY

 ---

-class: slide--chapter slide--lightgray
+class: chapter-slide lightgray-slide

 # Inclusive Design